jhsu802701/rails_from_scratch_rails5/02-01-heroku_gems.md

 # Unit 2
 # Chapter 1: Gems for Heroku

-In this chapter, you will deploy the project to Heroku.
-Do NOT create a new Git branch in this chapter.
-Remain in the master branch, because that is what will be deployed to Heroku.
+In this chapter, you will revise the Gemfile.
+The main change is the addition of the pg (PostgreSQL) gem for the production environment.
+If you do not make this change, you will not be able to deploy your app to Heroku.

 ### New Branch
 Enter the command "git checkout -b 02-01-heroku_gems"